 - Creates research guides and/or tutorials.

-- Identifies library materials relevant to courses to embed in Blackboard, place on reserve, or include in course packs.
+- Identifies library materials relevant to the course to embed in Blackboard, place on reserve, or include in course packs.

 Performs sustained inquiry into one’s discipline leading to practical application within the library as well as research resulting in published or presented scholarly output.

-Serves the library, the university, and the profession through active membership on boards, committees, panels, etc.
+Serves the library, the university, and the profession through active membership on boards, committees, panels, and as assigned.

 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights